pr1m34c4d3my/assigment-fsjs-5/Readme.md

 * > I recommend to style the tag ```span``` manually because that will call by default in JS to create a floating text
 * > If you are using ```absolute``` position in ```span``` tag, don't forget to add ```relative``` position into the parent of ```span``` tag.

+This is an example of simple style for Floating Text:

 ```
 span {
   display: none;